enigmaticsoulrg/BlackWingsHealthyandWhole/_portfolio/project4.md

 ---
-title: Project Name
+title: Journaling
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Expression
 image: https://raw.githubusercontent.com/BlackrockDigital/startbootstrap-agency/master/src/assets/img/portfolio/04-full.jpg
 alt:

 caption:
-  title: Lines
+  title: Journaling
-  subtitle: Branding
+  subtitle: Expression
   thumbnail: assets/img/portfolio/04-thumbnail.jpg
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+“A personal journal is an ideal environment in which to become.
+It is a perfect place for you to think, feel, discover, expand, remember, and dream. -Brad Wilcox"

 {:.list-inline}
 - Date: October 2019
-- Client: Lines
+- Client: Journaling
-- Category: Branding
+- Category: Expression